 Orlando Dining & Entertainment Districts

-When it comes to entertaining, International Drive — which encompasses the Orange County Convention Center, top attractions and numerous resorts — makes a lasting impression.
+When it comes to entertaining, International Drive Entertainment District, aka I-Drive — which encompasses the Orange County Convention Center, top attractions and numerous resorts — makes a lasting impression.
 In addition to providing quick access to Walt Disney World® Resort, Universal Orlando Resort and SeaWorld® Orlando, this area has a diverse selection of restaurants and nearly endless entertainment options, ensuring something for everyone.

-Enjoy dinner and dancing at Mango’s Tropical Cafe or Cuba Libre Restaurant & Rum Bar.
-Feast on succulent, all-you-can churrasco at Rodizio Grill.
+Enjoy dinner and dancing at venues like Blake Shelton’s Ole Red, Mango’s Tropical Cafe, or Cuba Libre Restaurant & Rum Bar.
+Feast on succulent, all-you-can-eat churrasco at Rodizio Grill.
 Sip craft cocktails at the one-of-a-kind Rocks at Hyatt Regency Orlando.
-Order fresh-caught oysters and vintage wine at The Oceanaire Seafood Room.
+Play to win at Kings Dining & Entertainment.
 Get caught in the crossfire of dueling pianos at Howl at the Moon.
 And explore the area’s all-in-one dining, entertainment and nightlife hubs, ICON Park® and Pointe Orlando.
-Make International Drive your executive decision while satisfying many tastes, all within walking distance.
-See International Drive restaurants and entertainment.
+It’s a turnkey solution for satisfying many tastes, all within walking distance.

-Big names provide plenty of star power, and no dining district in Orlando offers more celebrity chefs than Walt Disney World’s Disney Springs®.
+Big names provide plenty of star power, and no dining district in Orlando offers more celebrity chefs than Disney Springs® at Walt Disney World Resort.
 Sample the renowned menus at José Andrés’ JALEO, Art Smith’s Homecomin’ Florida Kitchen and Masaharu Morimoto’s Morimoto Asia, among others.
-Then, cap off the evening with a handcrafted cocktail at The Edison and other vibrant nightspots.
+Then, cap off the evening with a handcrafted cocktail at The Edison, Jock Lindsey’s Hangar Bar and other vibrant nightspots.

 A self-contained universe unto itself, Universal CityWalk at Universal Orlando Resort offers exquisite fine dining, casually elegant eateries and first-class entertainment.
-Best of all, admission is always free and parking is complimentary after 6 p.m., excluding special events.
+Best of all, admission is always free and parking is complimentary after 6 p.m., excluding special event nights.

+Eat at themed restaurants like Bubba Gump Shrimp Co. and many others.
+See open-flame cooking take center stage at Bigfire™.
 Hang out at the Velvet Bar at Hard Rock Hotel® at Universal Orlando and become part of the rock ‘n’ roll legend.
 Enjoy a frightful double feature at Hollywood Drive-In Golf.
 Or dance the night away at Universal CityWalk’s hot nightclubs.
 You’ll wake up the next morning feeling alive and ready to take on the world.
-See Universal CityWalk restaurants and entertainment.

 Just a five-minute drive from the Orange County Convention Center on Sand Lake Road, Orlando’s famous Restaurant Row is a must-visit for serious foodies — and it has nightlife worth writing home about, too.

 With a sizable skyline, downtown Orlando is both a vibrant entertainment district and a collection of trendy neighborhoods.
-Dine from an impressive range of global and regional flavors such as Artisan's Table, then head to the Amway Center for a basketball game or a concert from top national performers.
+Dine from an impressive range of global and regional flavors such as Artisan's Table, The Boheme or Reyes Mezcaleria, then head to the Amway Center for a basketball game or a concert from top national performers.

-New-world sophistication meets old-world charm in Winter Park, a picturesque city where arts and culture are part of everyday life, all just 20 minutes north of downtown Orlando.
+New-world sophistication meets old-world charm in Winter Park, a picturesque city where arts and culture are part of everyday life, all just 25 minutes north of our tourism districts.
 Spend a relaxing evening on tree-lined Park Avenue, a lush neighborhood that includes chic bistros, fine dining, gastropubs, trendy wine rooms, museums, art galleries and specialty boutiques.

 Orlando is a large destination.
 And although we’ve divided it into six main dining and entertainment districts, that doesn’t mean you’ll only find great restaurants and nightlife within those boundaries.

-From Mount Dora to the north to Kissimmee to the south, there are other areas waiting for you to experience.
+From Mount Dora to the north to ChampionsGate to the south, and Winter Garden in the west to Lake Nona in the east, there are other areas waiting for you to experience.
 Are you ready?
 It’s time to explore.
-See more Orlando-area restaurants and entertainment.